Chronic Wasting Disease and traditional foods

 - Avoid handling or eating the animal's brain, spinal cord, eyes, spleen, tonsils or lymph nodes.
 (Normal field dressing together with boning out a carcass will remove most, if not all, of these body parts.
 Cutting away all fatty tissue will remove remaining lymph nodes.)

 - When handling the carcass, wear latex or rubber gloves.
-If you use parts of the carcass to tan the hide, minimize handling of the animal's head and brain.
+If you use parts of the carcass to tan the hide, it is recommended that you minimize handling of the animal's head and brain as much as possible, as the brain of a CWD-infected animal may contain the highest concentrations of CWD prions.

 - Wash hands and tools thoroughly with soap and water after field dressing is completed.
 Tools can then be disinfected with bleach.